tatermsft/php-origin-tools/README.md

 - php
 products:
 - azure
-description: "This sample demonstrates a tiny Hello World PHP app for App Service."
+description: "This repo hosts a simple php application to dump incoming request headers and POST variables into HTML."
-urlFragment: php-docs-hello-world
+urlFragment: php-origin-tools
 ---

-# PHP Hello World
+# PHP Origin Tools

-This sample demonstrates a tiny Hello World PHP app for [App Service](https://docs.microsoft.com/azure/app-service).
+This repo hosts a simple php application to dump incoming request headers and POST variables into HTML.

 ## Contributing